 - clean and disinfect frequently touched objects and surfaces in the home

-It is important that you follow social distancing rules by staying 2 metres apart from anyone outside your household.
+It is important that you follow the current social distancing rules.
 This will reduce the risk of spreading the virus to the person you are visiting to provide care, or to the person you care for at home.

 Experiencing coronavirus symptoms and testing